saarasat/mariokart-stats/documentation/User manual.md

 ## 1. Logging in & creating an account

-Before logging in, you need to register https://mario-kart-stats.herokuapp.com/users/new/.
+Before logging in, you need to register https://mario-kart-stats.herokuapp.com/users/.
 For creating a user account, you need to give your name, username and a password of your choice.
+Username has to be unique.
 Logging happens with username and password at https://mario-kart-stats.herokuapp.com/.

 ## 2. Adding statistics